kutlugsahin/vue-smooth-dnd/README.md

 ## Lifecycle

-The lifecycle of a drag is both described, and can be controlled, by a series of [callbacks](#callbacks) and [events](#events) which are illustrated below:
+The lifecycle of a drag is both described, and can be controlled, by a series of [callbacks](#callbacks) and [events](#events), which are illustrated below for a example **containing 3 containers**:

 ```
 Mouse          Calls   Callback / Event        Parameters              Notes

 mousedown   o

 mousemove   o
             |          get-child-payload()     index                   Function should return payload
             |
             |   3 x    should-accept-drop()    srcOptions, payload     Fired for all containers
             |
             |   3 x    drag-start              dragData                Fired for all containers
             |
             |          drag-enter
             v

 mousemove   o
             |   n x    drag-leave                                      Fired as draggable leaves container
             |   n x    drag-enter                                      Fired as draggable enters container
             v

 mouseup     o
                        should-animate-drop     srcOptions, payload     Fires once for dropped container

                 3 x    drag-end                dragData                Fired for all containers

                 n x    drop                    dropData                Fired only for droppable containers
 ```

 Note that `should-accept-drop` is fired before each drag, and before each drop, but has been omitted here for clarity.